 This section provides downloadable documents on the Policy for the Authorisation of Yellow Fever Vaccinators and Vaccination Centres, forms to apply for or renew authorisation as a yellow fever vaccinator or vaccination centre, and a list of currently authorised Yellow Fever Vaccination Centres in New Zealand.

 Yellow fever is an acute viral haemorrhagic disease transmitted by infected mosquitoes.
-It is endemic to 44 countries in tropical areas of Africa and the Americas.
+It is found in tropical areas of Africa and Central and South America.
 Infection with the yellow fever virus causes varying degrees of disease, from mild symptoms to severe illness with bleeding and jaundice.

 There are an estimated 200,000 cases of yellow fever worldwide each year.
-About 15% of people infected with yellow fever progress to a severe form of the illness, and up to half of those will die, as there is no cure for yellow fever.
+About 15% of people infected with yellow fever develop a more severe form of the illness, and of those, up to half will die.
+Survival rates are improved with supportive hospital care, however there is no specific cure for yellow fever.

 Travellers to areas considered “at risk” can help limit the spread of the disease to vulnerable local populations by ensuring they are vaccinated where recommended.
 See the World Health Organization Yellow Fever Fact Sheet for more information.

 Vaccination is the most important and effective measure against yellow fever.
-The yellow fever vaccine provides effective immunity within 30 days for 99% of people vaccinated and over 600 million doses have been dispensed worldwide since vaccination began in the 1930s.
+The yellow fever vaccine provides effective immunity within 30 days for 99% of those vaccinated and over 600 million doses have been dispensed worldwide since vaccination began in the 1930s.

-A single dose confers sustained immunity and life-long protection.
-Side-effects are rare and serious adverse events are rarely reported.
-The risk is higher for people over 60 years of age and anyone with severe immunodeficiency due to symptomatic HIV/AIDS or other causes, or who have a thymus disorder.
+A single dose confers life-long protection - no booster doses are needed.
+Serious side-effects from the vaccine are rare, however the risk of a reaction is higher for people over 60 years of age and anyone with severe immunodeficiency due to symptomatic HIV/AIDS or other causes, or who have a thymus disorder.

 People who are usually excluded from vaccination include: